Selected work, operating notes, and systems thinking

 Verify And Hand Off

-I run the checks that matter, document what changed, and leave the next person with a clear continuation path.
+I run the checks that matter, document what changed, and leave the owner with a clear continuation path.

 Frontend